-The market risk management and policy control framework applicable to the entities comprising the NZ Banking Group has been set by the Board and Risk Committee of either ANZ National Bank Limited or the Ultimate Parent Bank, as appropriate.
-Likewise oversight and monitoring of material market risk exposures of the NZ Banking Group is undertaken by the Market Risk functions of ANZ National Bank Limited and also the Ultimate Parent Bank.
+The market risk management and policy control framework applicable to the entities comprising the NZ Banking Group has been set by the Board and Risk Committee of either the Bank or the Ultimate Parent Bank, as appropriate.
+Likewise oversight and monitoring of material market risk exposures of the NZ Banking Group is undertaken by the Market Risk functions of the Bank and also the Ultimate Parent Bank.
 Throughout this document, references to the risk management of the operations within the entities comprising the NZ Banking Group, implicitly involves oversight by both related entities.